pascal-huber/typst-letter-template/README.md

   possible to call `set` after the first lttr function has been called (even if no content was rendered added).
 - [ ] datetime with locales settings
+- [ ] Add this to preview packages if anyone is interested